What is Java Mission Control?

-Java Mission Control is a performance-analysis tool that renders sampled JVM metrics in easy-to-understand graphs, tables, histograms, lists and charts.
+Java Mission Control is a performance-analysis tool that renders sampled Java Virtual Machine metrics in easy-to-understand graphs, tables, histograms, lists and charts.
 Originally designed to depict the lightweight sampling data acquired by the Java Flight Recorder profiling tool, the scope of Java Mission Control has expanded.
-The tool has grown into a one-stop shop for application troubleshooting, as it now integrates with a number of other Java performance monitoring utilities and Java virtual machine (JVM) tuning tools.
+The tool has grown into a one-stop shop for application troubleshooting, as it now integrates with a number of other Java performance monitoring utilities and JVM tuning tools.

 Java Mission Control's companion tool, Java Flight Recorder, is a sampling-based JVM profiler and event collection tool that is built directly into the JVM.
 However, Java Flight Recorder writes all of its data into a binary format that is not easily consumed by standard performance reporting tools.
 Java Mission Control was built to make it possible to analyze the data contained within a Flight Recorder file and subsequently display the performance metrics in a visually appealing manner.

 Java Mission Control profiling

 Java Mission Control presents Java application and JVM performance metrics in standard lists and tables but also in the form of the following: